vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Kosm: FPS Movement Pack For Unreal Engine 4
 FPS mechanics to match our good and old-fashioned Quake movement, on Unreal Engine.
-This Pack includes 3 Characters with distinct movement mechanics (defined as VQ3, QW and CPMA), plus 2 maps for you to make all your testing and much more.<br><br>
+This Pack includes 2 Character Blueprints with distinct movement mechanics (defined as VQ3 and CPMA), 3 Projectile Blueprints (Rocket Launcher, Railgun and Nailgun), plus 2 maps for you to make all your testing, Health/Armor system and much more.
+You can customize blueprint settings to match your style!<br><br>
 <strong><i>Showcase Teaser:</i></strong> <a href="https://www.youtube.com/watch?v=udRW0fI7Cvk">Watch Video</a><br>
 <strong><i>Current Development build:</i></strong> v1.1.0<br>
 <strong><i>Unreal Engine compatibility version:</i></strong> v4.22.3 - v4.23.0 Preview 6<br><br>